Measures, Metrics, and Signals

 1:1 Sentiment

-This is fuzzy but I have signals I use that are developed by tracking sentiments across 1:1s for individuals and across groups.
-This will be something simple like X/Y or X% of folks expressing a frustration or sentiment prompts me to investigate.
+I track sentiments across 1:1s for individuals and across groups.
+My measures will be simple, like X/Y or X% of folks expressing a frustration or sentiment that prompts me to investigate.

 KPI/North Star

 These things almost always exist somewhere but often get lost in the frenzy to track and report on "progress" and "activity."
-I like to put these back front and center in every report and communication so it can always be a part of every conversation.
+I like to put these back front and center in every report and communication so they're always part of every conversation.

-When this doesn't exist, I create one and test if it's resonant with my senior leaders and use that as an excuse to develop a more appropriate one or find the real one that has been left out.
+When this doesn't exist, I create one, test whether it resonates with senior leaders, and use that as an excuse to develop a more appropriate one or to find the real one that has been left out.

 Miscellaneous